-It’s not quite as exciting as bringing a new life into the world, but creating a baby registry is still a fun and exciting bonus to being pregnant.
-A baby registry is an excellent tool you can use to prepare for parenthood and make sure you have everything you need when your baby finally does arrive.
+A baby registry checklist is an excellent tool you can use to prepare for parenthood and to make sure you have everything you need when your baby finally does arrive.
 You can make this process both seamless and fun, by simply starting with a general outline of items you will need.
-This ensures you have an easier first few months, that friends/family aren’t stuck for ideas, and you reduce the chance of receiving two of the same item.
+This ensures you have an easier first few months, that friends/family aren’t stuck for ideas, and reduces the chance of receiving two of the same item.

-New parents browsing through online stores can be overwhelmed by the range of options they have, so we’ve put together this baby registry checklist of the essential items you should include on your baby registry, so you are fully prepared for parenthood in those first few difficult months.
+New parents browsing through online stores can be overwhelmed by the range of options they have.
+So, we’ve put together this baby registry checklist of the essential items you should include on your baby registry.
+It's vital to be fully prepared for parenthood in those first few difficult months.

-You can start working on your baby registry as soon as you hear the good news.
+You can start working on your baby registry checklist as soon as you hear the good news.
 If you plan on waiting before you shout it from the rooftops, many online retailers allow you to create a discreet registry so you can start adding to it while keeping it on the down-low until you are ready to let people know.
-Use this baby registry checklist to ensure you don’t forget anything.

-For a quick and direct list to all of your must have baby registry items, check out our Must Have Baby Registry Items checklist.
-We've also put together a list of Minimalist Baby Registry Items for the more budget or space sensitive households.
+For a quick and direct list of all of your must have baby registry items, check out our Must Have Baby Registry Items checklist..

 Numerous outfit changes are part and parcel of parenting life with a newborn because they are messy, drooly, and they leak without notice.
 Make sure you add the following to your baby gift registry checklist: